mine-cetinkaya-rundel/duke_statsci_homepage/index.md

 ### Interested in majoring in statistics?

-If you would like to meet to discuss the Statistical Science major, drop by during my DUS office hours (Fall 2015: Tuesdays and Thursdays 12:30 - 1:30pm or Wednesdays 2:30-3:30pm).
+If you would like to meet to discuss the Statistical Science major,
+<a href="mailto:mine@stat.duke.edu">send me an email</a> to schedule
+an appointment.
+In Fall 2016 I will generally be available Mondays and Wednesdays 5-6pm.
 Also visit the
 <a href="https://stat.duke.edu/undergraduate-program.html">department
 website</a> as many of your questions can also be answered there.
 Of course, I'm always happy to chat!